mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 - Some libraries perform actions at runtime (class path scanning, proxies, etc.) instead of build time.
 How can we modify them to the Quarkus closed world?

 - Quarkus leverages the Graal SDK to generate a native application.
-However, it's essential to note that [Graal VM does need some tweaks](https://pt.quarkus.io/guides/writing-native-applications-tips), and the executable code needs to be known before running.
+However, it's essential to note that [Graal VM does need some tweaks](https://pt.quarkus.io/guides/writing-native-applications-tips), and all executable code needs to be known before running.
 How can I adjust the code to be used as correct input for GraalVM?

-- Managing an Internal Developer Platform with over 100 Quarkus applications in production, I need to implement a specific cross-cutting approach across all applications.
+- Managing an Internal Developer Platform with over 100+ Quarkus applications in production, I need to implement a specific cross-cutting approach across all applications.
 What is the recommended method to achieve this?

 Commonly, the answer for all questions (when you are using Quarkus) is: **Create a Quarkus extension**.